mysensors/NodeManager/README.md

 	// do not report values if too close to the previous one (default: 0) void setValueDelta(float value);
 #endif
-	// send the current value to the gateway virtual void sendValue(bool force);
-	// print the current value on a LCD display virtual void print(Print& device);
-	// reset all the counters
-	virtual void reset();
 ~~~

 ### Built-in sensors API